Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

         ],
     ]);

+### Exploding strings for columns storing multiple values
+The define_filtercolumns function also supports columns with multiple values stored as string with a separator.

+You can define the separator like this:

+    $table->define_filtercolumns([
+        'mycolname' => [
+            'localizedname' => get_string('mystring', 'mod_myplugin'),
+            'explode' => ',', // In this example, a comma is the separator, you might need another one.
+        ],
+    ]);

+### Handle JSON objects
+The define_filtercolumns function also supports columns storing one or multiple JSON objects.
+You can define the attribute of the JSON object which should be used for the filter:

+    $table->define_filtercolumns([
+        'mycolname' => [
+            'localizedname' => get_string('mystring', 'mod_myplugin'),
+            'jsonattribute' => 'name', // Replace 'name' with the actual attribute name.
+        ],
+    ]);

 ## Lazy loading vs. direct out
 To lazy load wunderbyte table (eg. for loading in tabs or modals) you need to call $table->lazyout() instead of $table->out.
 While out will return the html to echo, lazyout echos right away.
 If you want the html of lazyout, use $table->lazyouthtml();